Here you can find and download a variety of information and support materials to help you develop your new Cochrane review.

-All reviews must be developed using RevMan5 and accessed through checking your RevMan file in/out of ‘Archie’, the Cochrane Collaboration’s central server for managing and storing documents and contact details.
-Click here for our Top tips for using Archie and RevMan guide.
-It is important that you visit the Cochrane Informatics and Knowledge Management Department (IKMD's) author support pages for RevMan and Archie support.
+You and your co-authors will need to access ‘Archie’, Cochrane’s central server for managing and storing documents and contact details.
+You should check out the file from within RevMan.
+Click here for Good practice resources for new Cochrane authors and Top tips for using Archie and RevMan guide.
+It is important that you visit Cochrane's community support for RevMan and Archie support.

 Cochrane Handbook and the Cochrane Style Guide

-The Cochrane Handbook for Systematic Reviews of Interventions which is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
-Cochrane reviews should also follow the style described in the Cochrane Style Manual.
-The 'Related Resources' sidebar on this page explains how you can find examples of our reviews in the Cochrane Library.
+Please refer to the Cochrane Handbook which is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
+Cochrane protocols and reviews should also follow the style described in the Cochrane Style Manual.
+The 'Related Resources' sidebar on this page explains how you can find examples of our published protocols and reviews in the Cochrane Library.

 If you are using our search strategy to search for non-Cochrane reviews, please cite the search as follows: